lauhaide/wikigen/README.md

 #### Evaluation
 ```
 train.lua -doeval -use_cuda \
--data_file PATHPREPROCFILES/dta-train.hdf5 \
+-data_file ../trained/input/dtaSDlx_LP-train.hdf5 \
--valid_data_file PATHPREPROCFILES/dta-valid.hdf5 \
+-valid_data_file ../trained/input/dtaSDlx_LP-valid.hdf5 \
--data_dict PATHPREPROCFILES/dta.dbp.dict \
+-data_dict ../trained/input/dtaSDlx_LP.dbp.dict \
--text_dict PATHPREPROCFILES/dta.text.dict \
+-text_dict ../trained/input/dtaSDlx_LP.text.dict \
--weights_file TRAINEDMODEL \
+-weights_file ../trained/m_8_1scorer_weights_Wed_Sep_27_16_50_03_2017.t7 \
 -max_batch_l 600 -rnn_size 200 -word_vec_size 200 -dataEncoder 8 -textEncoder 1 \
 -waEvaluationSet evaluation/yawat/exist_in_select_valid-01.txt \
--distractorSet  evaluation/valid-distrSet-dtaAbsS_aln_v4.dat
+-distractorSet  ../trained/input/dtaSDlx_LP-valid.distractors.dat
 ```
--waEvaluationSet provides the file with the gold manual alignments for f-score evaluation
+**-waEvaluationSet** provides the file with the gold manual alignments for f-score evaluation
--distractorSet provides the set of 15 random distractors for each evaluated item.
-Note that if the argument -genNegValid is on the command line a new set of distractors will be generated and saved under that name.
+**-distractorSet** provides the set of 15 random distractors for each evaluated item.
+Note that if **-genNegValid** is passed as argument (i.e. is true), a new set of distractors will be generated and saved under the name given by argument **-distractorSet**.

+The manual annotations for the word alignment measures where obtained with the Yawat tool [(Ulrich, 2008)](https://pdfs.semanticscholar.org/e747/f6af80421a278c9c6aeccb8abdf26445cb7f.pdf).
+If you want to look at the interface for annotations you can go here [Yawat Content Alignment](http://homepages.inf.ed.ac.uk/cgi/lperez/yawat-dta/cgi/yawat.cgi) (user=annotator1 pass=demo) .

 This evaluation will output (files will be saved in the folder trained/results/TRAINEDMODEL/):
 - the ranking @15 score
 - the threshold for alignment selection (both *Possible* and *Sure* values [(Cohn et al., 2008)](https://www.mitpressjournals.org/doi/pdf/10.1162/coli.08-003-R1-07-044))
-- it will also generate the alignment files to compute precision, recall and f-measure (next step Word Alignment Measures)
+- it will also generate the alignment files to compute precision, recall and f-measure (next step).

 ##### Word Alignment Measures